Avra (singer): 2010s work

-In 2010 Avra collaborated with George "Yiorgo" Bousias, an Australian bouzouki player for the album, Avra and Yiorgo, (2011).
+In 2010, Avra collaborated with George "Yiorgo" Bousias, an Australian bouzouki player for the album, Avra and Yiorgo, (2011).
 It was conceived and produced by Freeman.
 The album is a collection of Greek and English songs predominantly written by Avra.
 It included a track, "Elevtheria", jointly written by Velis, Bousias and Freeman, as well as a ballad, "Sam's Song" written by Bousias about his daughter.
 The album was released at the Paniyiri Greek Festival in Brisbane.

-In 2014 Avra returned to her singer-songwriter roots and released a live acoustic EP, Tricky Little Life sSongs”, a collection of songs on the Tall Poppy Productions label, which were written during the final months of her father's life.
+In 2014, Avra returned to her singer-songwriter roots and released a live acoustic EP, Tricky Little Life sSongs”, a collection of songs on the Tall Poppy Productions label, which were written during the final months of her father's life.
 The song, "Days", was released as a single in 2015 along with her next album, Big Little Word.
 Avra also continued with her work as a freelance fashion stylist.

 Avra helped fund a homeless centre, Club 139, in Fortitude Valley and ran a charity drive, Chuck in Your Towel, in March 2016 to sponsor the centre.
-She promoted the charity on 4MMM's Marto and Ed for Breakfast radio program.
+She promoted the charity on Triple M Brisbane's Marto and Ed for Breakfast radio program.